 Who Killed Narleen Campton?

 The Steven County Sheriff’s Department detectives decided to reconstruct a timeline leading up to Narleen’s death.
 According to their investigation, she was last seen alive three days ago, on November 23.
-On that day, Narleen had gone on a routine shopping trip to Colville with Bo Wiley, a neighbor, driving her to Walmart for groceries and to pick up her usual monthly prescription for 300 painkillers.
+On that day, Narleen went on a routine shopping trip to Colville with Bo Wiley, a neighbor, who drove her to Walmart for groceries and to pick up her usual monthly prescription for 300 painkillers.
 He told the officers he dropped the 62-year-old at her home in the evening and placed her groceries on the kitchen counter.

 For the next three days, Narleen was phoned by her three children, wishing her Thanksgiving and expressing concern about her not returning their calls.
 On November 26, a concerned Nathan asked Dianne to check up on his mother, who then discovered the victim’s body.
 The blood transfer in the house indicated her corpse had been dragged around, and drawers had been pulled out.
 According to police reports, about half of Narleen’s hydrocodone medication was reported missing, along with a safe.